rehmanaly0051/ai-exterior-designer/README.md

 # Floorplan-to-Exterior Generator using Diffusion Models

-A simple one-click Google Colab notebook that transforms 2D floorplan images into realistic house exterior designs using AI.
+A simple one-click Google Colab notebook that transforms 2D floorplan images into realistic house exterior designs using AI (Detecting the Number of floors and others using the OCR).
 Specialized for **Pakistani architecture** styles.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/yourusername/floorplan-to-exterior-generator/blob/main/Floorplan_to_Exterior_Generator.ipynb)